 - Have the kids go on a “color hunt” to locate items around the house or classroom that match the different colored turkeys.

-Let me know if you try this Thanksgiving printable with your children/students!
-I’d love to hear what they think!
+Let me know if you try this Thanksgiving emergent reader with your students!
+I’d love to hear what they think.

 If your students enjoy this book, they might also enjoy Fantastic Fun and Learning’s Thanksgiving 5 Senses Easy Reader.